kaitlynd6133/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process

 Currently, Im in the first stage of engineering design process.
-I will research and explore how different machines and technologies is used in business by looking at articles.
+I will first defign the problem then I will research and explore how different machines and technologies is used in business by looking at articles.